andrewdk1123/google-sheets-mini-erp/library/README.md

 Here's a brief overview of the functions provided by this library:

+- **`createRecord(spreadsheetId, sheetName, data)`**:
-- `createRecord(spreadsheetId, sheetName, data)`: Appends a new record to a specified sheet in a Google Spreadsheet.
+  - Append a new record to a Google Sheet.

-- `readRecord(spreadsheetId, sheetName, readRange, includeHeader, readByColumn, firstColumn, lastColumn)`: Reads records from a Google Spreadsheet, allowing you to specify various options.
+- **`readRecord(spreadsheetId, sheetName, includeHeader, firstColumn, lastColumn)`**:

-- `generateKey()`: Generates a unique key value to specify a record.

-- `isValidKey(keyValue, spreadsheetId, sheetName, keyCol)`: Validates whether a given key value exists in a specified column of a Google Spreadsheet.

-- `isInt(value)`: Checks if a value is an integer.

-- `getTailRows(n, spreadsheetId, sheetName, firstCol, lastCol)`: Returns the last `n` records from a specified sheet, optionally specifying columns.

-- `searchRecordByKey(key, spreadsheetId, sheetName, keyCol, firstCol, lastCol)`: Searches for a row with a matching key value and retrieves its data, row index, and range.
+  - Read records from a Google Sheet and return only non-empty cells.
+You can choose to include or exclude headers in the result.

-- `updateRecord(spreadsheetId, sheetName, headerArray, range, valueObject)`: Updates values in a specified range of a Google Spreadsheet, allowing you to provide values by column name.
+- **`updateRecord(spreadsheetId, sheetName, headerArray, range, valueObject)`**:
+  - Update values in a specified range of a Google Spreadsheet.
+The `headerArray` should match the actual column names, and `valueObject` should contain the values to replace with.

+- **`deleteRecord(spreadsheetId, sheetName, key)`**:
-- `deleteRecord(spreadsheetId, sheetName, key)`: Deletes a row in a Google Spreadsheet by matching a key value in a specified column.
+  - Delete rows by matching a key value in a specified column.

+- **Additional Functions**:
+  - This library also includes other helpful functions for generating keys, validating keys, and more.
+Refer to the library source code for details on each function.

 ## Demo Google Sheet